 A gluten free egg noodles recipe you'd be proud to serve your gluten eating guests, made with one or two starches, a bit of gum, eggs and you're good to go!

-- 1/2 cup cornstarch (or tapioca starch for corn-free)
+- 1/2 cup cornstarch (or potato starch or tapioca flour for corn-free)

 - 1/2 cup potato starch + appx.
 1/2 - 3/4 cup more for kneading + more for dusting (or more cornstarch for potato-free)